annabavaresco/pstrentino/README.md

 \
 &nbsp;
 Our paper *Waiting Time Predictions in Trentino ERs* is related to this repository.
-This project aims to predict waiting time in the emergency department of Trentino hospitals.
+This project aims to predict waiting time in the emergency rooms of Trentino hospitals.

 ## Table of content
 * Overview